This Checklist is designed to take students through all the necessary steps prior to filing Optional Practical Training (OPT).

 - Copies of any previous Employment Authorization Document (EAD).

-- Make copies of all application materials
+- Make copies of all application materials for your own records.

 - File the form I-765 and supporting documents as listed in item 3 with USCIS according to where you live.